 But the picture beyond 2014 is more optimistic.
 The release of an energy constraint that has hobbled growth prospects since 2008, the potential for natural gas exploration, dedicated investment in transport networks for exports, and a more favourable global environment with robust growth across major trading partners, should all help support a higher rate of potential growth in the medium term.

-The video and research were first published on 1 October 2013.
+This research was first published on 1 October 2013.